 To meet the demands of patients traveling overseas for their dental treatment, clinics are extremely competitive, which ensures dental treatment here is generally of a high standard.
 Working with dentists on a global basis, we make sure our dentists are the best.
 Our patients can be confident all the clinics listed on the Dental Departures website meet our quality criteria and provide you with a superior service for a reasonable price.

 Cancun is relatively convenient to travel to for North Americans.
 With shortest flying times around 3 hours from the southern states, multiple visits are a realistic option if you need them.
 Even with accommodation and flight costs included the costs of most dental treatments in Cancun will still be less than the cost at home.
 However, for extensive dental work the savings really can be huge, saving you thousands and thousands, even with the cost of a holiday included.
-Look at some typical treatments and examples of the savings below:

 As a renowned tourist resort there are, of course, masses of accommodation options in Cancun to suit all budgets and tastes.
 From self-catering beach-front villas and condos to a full range of hotels you will have no problem finding the perfect place to stay.